 As we head full steam into the second half of the season, my mail box is getting stuffed with comments and questions.
 You know what that means: I have to reach into my mail bag and answer the best of your queries.
 Thanks for all of the interest!
 Keep the cards and letters coming!
 And don’t forget to watch this week’s top ten plays in this post, too.

-Each Tuesday morning during the Big Ten football season the 12 Big Ten football coaches hold a Big Ten teleconference with reporters from around the country.
-We post the audio Tuesday afternoon for each segment of the call, and we do this every week.
-Also @B1Gfootball spotlights a tweet or three from each coach on the call live on Twitter in case you want to follow along online Tuesday mornings.
+Each Tuesday morning during the Big Ten football season, the 12 Big Ten football coaches hold a Big Ten teleconference with reporters from around the country.
+We post the audio for each segment of the call here, and we do this every Tuesday afternoon.

-Find out more about: Teleconferences
+Find out more about: Bowl projections

 Find out more about: Power Rankings